mihaiolteanu/mugur/README.md

 ## Leader Key
 Tap the Leader Key and then up to five keys in quick succession, before the `LEADER_TIMEOUT` expires, and send whatever macro you like.
-Use the `mugur-leader-keys` to setup what keys do what
+Use the `mugur-leader-keys` to setup what keys do what,

 ```emacs-lisp
 (setf mugur-leader-keys